Call SelectQuote

 Being released from jail

-I’m no longer eligible for Medicaid.
+You’re no longer eligible for Medicaid

-You have or plan to enroll in other drug coverage that’s as good as Medicare drug coverage.
+You have or plan to enroll in other creditable drug coverage

-Medicare takes a sanction against the plan you’re enrolled in.
+Medicare takes a sanction against your plan

-Medicare terminates your plan’s contract, or your plan ends its contract with Medicare.
+Medicare terminates your plan’s contract, or your plan ends its contract with Medicare

-Your plan’s contract with Medicare isn’t renewed.
+Your plan’s contract with Medicare is not renewed

+There may be additional special situations through which you qualify for a Special Enrollment Period.
+For a full list of examples, visit Medicare.gov.
 We can help simplify the Medicare process and make sure you understand the ins and outs of the Special Enrollment Period.
 There’s no obligation to enroll.

 Review some common acronyms you may need to know when navigating Medicare Special Enrollment Periods.